a10r/PortRoyal-strategy/README.md

 # Port Royal strategy

-Port Royal is a 2-5 player card game published by Pegasus Games.
+Port Royal is a 2-5 player card game published by Pegasus Spiele.
 While playing, I noticed that some basic strategies seemed to be more successful than others.

 This project contains a model of the game and a simulation engine that can be used for (statistically) evaluating the winning chances of different strategies.